 The Office of Safety & Security maintains the campus lost and found service.
 Found items should be taken to the Security Office where they will be logged into lost and found.
-Items not claimed may be discarded at the University's discretion.
+Items not claimed after 14 days may be discarded at the University's discretion.